UW-ACL/HALO/README.md

 Once the HALSS process has began producing a (consistently-updated) plotting interface, switch back to the Adaptive-DDTO process terminal, and press any key to engage the simulation loop.
 We note that the first time Julia runs the Adaptive-DDTO code stack, it is also compiling, and so the first trajectory execution will take a considerably-longer amount of time than all proceeding executions.
 We also note that HALSS can also be instantiated as a Python subprocess by setting the flag `flag_HALSS_subprocess = True` in `run_addto.py`, allowing this whole simulation to be executed in one terminal, however doing this will prevent access to debugging print statements in the HALSS process.

 ## Scenario and Hyperparameter Configuration
+We will briefly describe some important notes on hyperparameters and scenario configuration for a specific application.

+### HALSS
+The `run_halss.py` script contains a variety of flags to enable plotting and debugging capabilities, as well as `flag.flag_coarse_method`.
+This flag is particularly important, as it controls whether the HALSS segmentation network is used (as described in the full-length paper) or not.
+If the user wants to run a HALO scenario without extra configuration in their environment, the geometric approach to coarse landing site selection (`geo` flag) can be used for any landing surface.
+However, if the segmentation network is desired (`nn` flag), the network must be trained for the specific environment using `HALSS/HALSS_utils/network_utils/train.py` (more documentation TBD -- please reach out to the corresponding authors to discuss training for a specific application).
+Specific parameters relating to the HALSS algorithm, as well as to the safety of the vehicle (see `params.alpha`), are also set here.

+### Adaptive-DDTO
+Due to limitations with the `PyCall` package, configuration for Adaptive-DDTO is handled in two separate locations: the `run_addto.py` script and the `AdaptiveDDTO/src/params.jl` file.

+In `run_addto.py`, all scenario parameters can be set, such as the initial conditions of the vehicle in terms of position and velocity, tracking parameters such as the guidance lock (`h_cut`) and landing success criterion (`h_term`) altitudes, and other simulation parameters.
+Additionally, many flags for simulation control, visualization modification and debugging can be set here.

+In `AdaptiveDDTO/src/params.jl`, all Adaptive-DDTO algorithm parameters and vehicle configuration can be set.
+Many parameters are already appropriately set for the default AirSim quadcopter object in a landing scenario, however if the problem definition had to change for a specific application (in terms of optimization constraints, for example), parameters can be appropriated adjusted in the `Lander` object located here (along with modifying the problem definition in `solve_ddto.jl` and `solve_optimal.jl`).

+> [!IMPORTANT]
+> HALSS and Adaptive-DDTO have one "shared" parameter: the maximum number of landing sites to be considered.
+This parameter must be set in **two** locations or else unexpected behavior may occur: `params.max_sites` in `run_halss.py` and `n_targs_max` in `AdaptiveDDTO/src/params.jl`.

 ## Citing
 If you use either of the aforementioned algorithms, kindly cite the following associated publication.